milosptr/T-488-MAPP-A2/README.md

 - **Persistence**: All data persists across app sessions automatically
 - **Operations**: Full CRUD (Create, Read, Update, Delete) operations supported
+- **Name Changes**: When a contact's name is updated, the old file is deleted and a new file with the updated name is created

 ### State Management

-The application uses Zustand for lightweight state management with FileSystem persistence:
+The application uses Zustand for in-memory state management with manual FileSystem persistence:

 - **Store State**: Contains contacts array and hydration state
 - **CRUD Actions**: addContact, updateContact, deleteContact, getContactById, importContacts
-- **Automatic Persistence**: All state changes are automatically synced to the file system
+- **File Operations**: Each action writes/deletes individual contact files
+- **Initialization**: On app start, all contact files are read from the `contacts/` directory

 **Usage Example:**